visgl/loaders.gl/dev-docs/RFCs/vNext/mime-type-support.md

 ## Abstract

-This RFC proposes improved ways for loaders.gl to auto-detect formats using "content sniffing" when URL is not provided/sufficient.
+This RFC proposes improved ways for loaders.gl to use MIME types, primarily to auto-detect formats and auto-select loaders.

 ## Problem